wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 A common argument presented about the fact that spam induces high fees is that we all knew that high fees were always going to be high, so high fees shouldn't be an issue.
 This is argument is flawed for two reasons:

-1. High fees are not the issue when it comes to spam, **the issue is about the wastefulness and abuse of the network's functions** that cause harm to the network as a whole
+1. High fees are not the issue when it comes to spam, **the issue is about the wastefulness and abuse of the network's functions** that cause harm to the network as a whole.
 2. **The reason why fees are high is obviously important**.
 The argument that fees were always going to be high assumes that there will be a strong demand for Bitcoin's properties.
 When spam is the reason why there are high fees on the network, that is obviously not the case.
-The high fees is not what matters, it's the adoption and demand for Bitcoin's properties that causes them that's important.
+The high fees are not what matters, it's the adoption and demand for Bitcoin's properties that causes them that's important.
    {: style="text-align: justify"}

-This second point can easily be understood whit a simple thought experiment:
+This second point can easily be understood with a simple thought experiment:

 * Let's assume that a nation-state level attacker funds an attack where they fill blocks with transactions sent back to themselves, consistently paying fees high enough to ensure that their transactions will be in the next block and stopping anyone else from transacting.
-* In this case, the fees will necessary become high, but this situation will stop anyone else from transacting, stopping any real demand for Bitcoin's properties.
+* In this case, the fees will necessarily become high, but this situation will stop anyone else from transacting, stopping any real demand for Bitcoin's properties.
 The fees are high, yes, but would you still support a mitigation scheme to limit the reach of such an attack?
   {: style="text-align: justify"}

 ### Satoshi inscribed on-chain so I should be able to do it too

-A common argument presented by inscription supporters is that Satoshi themselves started the trends of injecting data in the timechain with the Genesis block message.
-This **argument is simply wrong since Satoshi did not subvert ([2nd characteristic of spam](#characteristics-of-spam)) the protocol to "inscribe" data**, they simply used space already available in the Coinbase data that is designed to allow miners to broadcast arbitrary data. **It's always been part of Bitcoin and didn't introduce any wastefulness.**
+A common argument presented by inscription supporters is that Satoshi started the trends of injecting data in the timechain with the Genesis block message.
+This **argument is simply wrong since Satoshi did not subvert ([2nd characteristic of spam](#characteristics-of-spam)) the protocol to "inscribe" data**, they simply used space already available in the Coinbase data that is designed to allow miners to broadcast arbitrary data when a block is found. **It's always been part of Bitcoin and didn't introduce any wastefulness.**
 [More information here.](https://www.oreilly.com/library/view/mastering-bitcoin/9781491902639/ch08.html)
 {: style="text-align: justify"}